 Parental controls can help you protect your children from inappropriate content, both on the Internet and in computer video games.

 Xbox 360 Family Settings offers parental controls that can help you restrict your children's ability to play inappropriate games and watch inappropriate DVD movies.

 For more information, see What are parental controls?

-If your new computer comes with Windows 7 or Windows Vista installed, you can be assured that you have a built-in firewall as well as antispyware and parental controls.
-If your new computer has an operating system other than Windows 7 or Windows Vista, check your packing list to see if the manufacturer has included firewall, antivirus, and antispyware software.
-All email programs from Microsoft include a spam and phishing filter, and Internet Explorer, the Microsoft web browser, includes phishing protection.
+If your computer comes with Windows 8, or Windows 7, or Windows Vista installed, you can be assured that you have a built-in firewall as well as antispyware and parental controls.
+All email programs from Microsoft include a spam and phishing filter.
+Internet Explorer, the Microsoft web browser, includes phishing protection.
 If you use another web browser or email program, check the help file to find out if it includes phishing and spam protection.